 When you move from drawing one point onto drawing a line and other lines, those lines will intersect and form a geometrical shape.

-Each colour and shape of the mandala you draw has a meaning.
+Each colour and shape of a mandala has a meaning.
 You don’t need to intellectualise and choose every part of the mandala.
-You only need to let go and flow with the energy of the mandala and see where it takes you.
+You only need to let go and flow with the mandala’s energy and see where it takes you.
 Let the drawing connect you with your inner self.
 Let the mandala to draw you into the infinite wisdom of the Universe.